isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 Welcome to the DataJoint File Validator tutorial!
 In this section, we will walk through the process of validating a set of files, to check if they match the expected format.
-You might want to do this if you are, for example, a researcher who wants to check that your data files are in the correct format before uploading them to the DataJoint platform or sharing them with others in your research group.
+You might want to do this if you are a researcher who wants to check that your data files are in the correct format before uploading them to the DataJoint platform, or sharing them with others in your research group.
-Or, you might be a developer who wants to check that your code is generating files in the correct format.
+Or, you might be a developer who wants to check that your code is generating files in the correct format, or that users are submitting files in the correct format.

 ## 1.1.
 Install the File Validator